ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 tar xf binutils-2.14.tar.bz2 binutils-2.14
 {% endhighlight %}

-then open the directory and run configure script and make to build it.
+Then open the directory and run configure script and make to build it.

 {% highlight bash %}
 ./configure